-- Settings > Billing & account - View or change your card on file, and view your invoices.
+- Billing panel - View or change your card on file, and view your invoices.

-- Settings > Domains - Manage domain subscriptions and connections.
+- Domains panel - Manage domain subscriptions and connections.

-- Settings > Google Workspace - Manage your Google Workspace subscription.
+- Google Workspace panel - Manage your Google Workspace subscription.

-- Settings > Permissions - See which contributors can log in.
+- Permissions panel - Review which contributors can log in.

-- Commerce - View panels about your past sales, including orders, customers, and payments. issue refunds for past sales.
+- Selling panel - View panels about your past sales, including orders, customers, and payments.
+You may also issue refunds for past sales.

-- Marketing > Email Campaigns - If your Email Campaigns subscription is still active, you can view your Email Campaigns dashboard, draft and send campaigns, and manage your subscription.
+- Email Campaigns panel - If your Email Campaigns subscription is still active, you can view your Email Campaigns dashboard, draft and send campaigns, and manage your subscription.

-- Member Areas - If your Member Areas subscription is still active, you can view panels about your past membership sales, including member profiles.
+- Digital Products panel - If your Digital Products plan is still active, you can view panels about your past membership sales, including member contacts.

-- Profiles - You can view all of your customers, mailing list subscribers, members, and donors.
+- Contacts panel - You can view all of your customers, mailing list subscribers, members, and donors.

-- Scheduling - If your Scheduling subscription is still active, you can view your Scheduling panel and manage your appointments.
+- Scheduling panel - If your Acuity subscription is still active, you can view your Acuity panel and manage your appointments.

 What happens to my other subscriptions?